Creating employment opportunities in waste management

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2015 to 2020
+Overall term: 2015 to 2023

 Centres for collecting recyclable materials have been set up in eight municipalities.
 The project also set up two pilot composting plants for processing organic waste.

 Dialogue forums on waste management that conserves resources and the significance of this issue for health and hygiene were implemented in nine municipalities.
 More than 4,500 people took part.

 Support is also provided to political institutions and municipal representatives in nine municipalities during their implementation of more efficient waste management.

 Workers at the recycling centre in the Zataari camp had collected over 3,000 tonnes of recyclable materials, sorted them and processed them for re-sale by the start of 2020.